ShaanKohli/Machine-Learning---Python/README.md

 # Machine-Learning---Python
-This repository is dedicated to machine learning model, methods and applications in Python
+This repository is dedicated to machine learning models, methods and applications in Python